 While there is definitely such a thing as too much screen time, there are also some major benefits to watching videos that teach important lessons.
 These anti-bullying videos, specifically, can give you a chance to dive into this key topic together in a productive way.
 Talking with kids about intense subjects like cyberbullying, sexual content, online predators, and other online issues can be tough.
 But using YouTube as a resource can help your tween or teen relate to the topics you are discussing with them.

-First, we have The Bully.
-This short film, created by 12-year-old Jonah Maxwell, has over a million views.
-With the help of his father, Jonah created a poignant message about the impact of bullying and cyberbullying.
+First, we have “The Bully.”
+This short film, created by 12-year-old Jonah Maxwell, has racked up over a million views.
+With the help of his father, Jonah crafted a poignant message about the impact of bullying and cyberbullying on today’s kids.
 Additionally, he provides tips and encouragement for those who are currently being bullied.
 If you’re looking for a way to give your child the opportunity to open up about bullying that they may have experienced themselves, this might be a good choice for watching together.

 Next up is “Silent,” an award-winning short film about a girl who is deaf.
 Made by high school freshman Lindsey Hunter, “Silent” focuses on the power of kindness and the importance of being an “upstander” — not just a passive bystander.
 This video is a great conversation starter if you’d like to encourage your kid to become a leader at their own school.

 “Thirteen” was written and directed by Robert Randall for the Young Actors Project.
 This anti-bullying video addresses bullying at the middle-school level by telling the story of a 13-year-old named Caroline, who struggles with fitting in and wants to learn how to “just be herself.”
 Pretty much every teen and tween feels insecure about something, so “Thirteen” can help your family talk about the importance of celebrating other people’s differences rather than making fun of them.